 12. Who should I give as references?
 Normally a pastor(s), professor(s), and personal acquaintances.

-15. How can you provide this for free?
+14. How can you provide this training at such low cost?
 God’s provision.
-It is only as God’s people support this ministry that it will be able to operate.
-One reason more Christian organizations do not offer such training without charge is because of the tremendous cost involved.
-Yet the need for accessible training for church leaders is great.
-Therefore, if the Lord provides, we desire to offer worldwide access to theological training without charge.
+It is only as God’s people support this ministry that Ekklesia will be able to operate at low costs and provide financial assistance.
+One reason more Christian organizations do not offer training at such low costs is because of the tremendous cost involved.